return to homepage

 for the problem.

+4. Using the above selected associations, develop ideas that seem capable of solving the problem.
 If none of the ideas seem useful, go back to step 1 and repeat the process, using a new symbol.

 Another approach to implement this problem-solving strategy is to use colored cards.
 The problem statement is written on chart and discussed within the group to make to make sure it is clearly understood.
 After the clarification of the problem statement, each group member silently and independently writes ideas on each colored card and then passes it on to the person on their right.

 After 20-30 minutes the facilitator/moderator ends the idea-generation process.
-Many times facilitator stick/pin the cards on the board at this stage of the exercise.I would reccomend to sort and categorize the cards on the table through group-discussions.
+Many times facilitator stick/pin the cards on the board at this stage of the exercise.I would reccommend to sort and categorize the cards on the table through group-discussions.
 This makes it easier for participants to move the cards around after each discussion or analysis.
 Once the categories are sorted and finalized stick/pin title cards on the board as headings for different columns.
 Each column/color represents a category of ideas.

 Another technique developed at Battelle Institute, Frankfurt is the Brainwriting Pool.